Last updated on October 17, 2025

 Magic certainly has its fair share of nonbasic lands across all formats.
 You probably know about the common ones already, like the original duals, utility lands, or creature lands.
 But one powerful nonbasic that often goes under the radar are the Urza lands, specifically the Tron variants.

-Today I’m going to do a deep dive on everything you need to know about the Urza Lands.
+Today I do a deep dive on everything you need to know about the Urza Lands.
 So let’s get started!

 What Are Urza Lands in MTG?